-- p top requested - Pressure value at the model top. - Constrained by the available data from WPS. - Default is 5000 Pa (recommended as lowest Ptop) - eta levels: - Specify your own model levels from 1.0 to 0.0. - If not specified, program real will calculate a set of levels - Use a minimum of 30 levels with 5000 Pa model top to limit vertical grid distance < 1 km.
+- Specify your own model levels from 1.0 to 0.0 - If not specified, program real will calculate a set of levels - V4 has a new and better way to compute the levels - Use a minimum of 33 ore more levels with 5000 Pa model top to limit vertical grid distance < 1 km.
 Use more vertical levels when decreasing horizontal grid sizes.